Can 2 betta fish live together

-Betta fish is always at the top of the list when it comes to choosing fish that are adorable and easy to care for.
-They’re so cute that any fish lover would like to have them in their home aquarium.
+When it comes to choosing fish that are adorable and simple to care for, betta fish are always at the top of the list.
+They’re charming to such an extent that any fish sweetheart might want to have them in their home aquarium.

-It depends on the gender of the fish.
-If the fish is female, then you can keep two female Bettas in one habitat.
-However, if the fish is male, then it’s not a good idea to keep them together, as they’re too aggressive and can fight so badly with one another that they can kill one another.
+It relies upon the orientation of the fish.
+In the event that the fish is female, you can keep two female Bettas in one territory.
+Nonetheless, on the off chance that the fish is male, it’s anything but really smart to hold them together, as they’re excessively forceful and can battle so severely with each other that they can kill each other.

 About Betta Fish: